Macintosh statistical software

 Cloud version Yes No

-JASP and Jamovi share lightning-fast speed; a wide range of statistics, with extra plugins on Jamovi; and easy installation on Macs, Windows, and Linux.
-Their basic interface has an Office 365-style open/save/print/export tab; options on the left, output on the right layout; instant changes to the output if you change the input; and export of both data and output, as desired.
-JASP does not let you set missing values for one variable at a time; you're supposed to deal with this in a spreadsheet.
-JASP is set up so you edit data separately, and if you can live with this, it’s probably the best of the three overall.
+JASP and Jamovi are easy to install; Jamovi allows plugins and JASP will later.
+Their interface has an Office 365-style open/save/print/export tab; options on the left, output on the right layout; instant changes to the output if you change the input; and export of both data and output, as desired.

 Program Unique Goodness Deal Killers